rustviz/rustviz-tutorial/src/motivation.md

 programmers with some C or C++ experience.

 The tutorial makes use of an interactive visualization system for Rust code being developed by FP Lab.
-The tutorial also includes exercises after each section to check your understanding.
+The tutorial also includes exercises to check your understanding.

 # Motivation